dwaynethomas/jira_today/README.md

 q  #stops reading in program
 exit-program #stops program

-next assignments:
-practice asking what an object is? research accessing dataobjects with arrays research using program blocks

 api results will be made into an object one can practice TDD against.